stolostron/rhacm-docs/README.md

 ## Add new dropdown tab

-1. Create a new Markdown file on the __pages_ folder.
+1. Create a new Markdown file in the __pages_ folder.
 2. Name the file `dropdown#.md`.
 Replace `#` with an integer.
 3. Add the following template:
 ```